-Courses are those taken by students in the advanced stages of their occupational programs.
+Students take these courses in the advanced stages of their occupational programs.
 A "B" course is offered in one specific occupational area only and clearly labels its taker as a major in this area.
-The course may be a "capstone course" that is taken as the last requirement for a career technical education program.
-Priority letter "B" should be assigned sparingly; in most cases no more than two courses in any one program should be labeled "B".
+The course may be a "capstone" taken as the last requirement for a CTE program.
+Priority letter "B" should be assigned sparingly; in most cases, no more than two courses in a program should be labeled "B".
 Each "B" level course must have a "C" level prerequisite in the same program area.
-Some examples of "B" level courses are: Dental Pathology, Advanced Radiology Technology, Fire Hydraulics, Livestock and Dairy Selections, Real Estate Finance, Cost Accounting.
+Examples of "B" level courses are: Cost Accounting, Fire Hydraulics, and Real Estate Finance.